Bryvn01/EasyCart/README.md

 - Frontend `.env` must use port **8000** (Django backend)
 - Backend must be connected to PostgreSQL (production) or SQLite (dev)
 - Run validation: `python manage.py check` and `python manage.py seed_products`
+- **Mobile Sidebar:** On mobile, the sidebar now auto-hides after a search or navigation link is clicked for a smoother user experience.

 📚 **Documentation:**
 - [Quick Start Guide](QUICKSTART_PRODUCTS_FIX.md) - 5-minute fix